-To explore patterns in households that experienced temperature-related illness we narrowed the over 750 household characteristics described in the RECS dataset to approximately 25 related to either vulnerability or exposure to extreme temperature.
+To explore patterns in households that reported temperature-related illness we narrowed the over 750 household characteristics described in the RECS dataset to approximately 25 related to either vulnerability or exposure to extreme temperature.
 These variables fall under 3 categories: climate, demographics, and buildings.
 We describe these building and household characteristics in the subsequent sections.
 Table 2 provides an overall summary of all input variables.

 By default, the RECS dataset encodes all variables as numerical quantities.
-We retained the numerical values for truly numerical household characteristics like the construction age, categorical household characteristics describing ordinal data such as the level of insulation, or binary variables such as presence of back-up generator or on-site solar.
+We retained the numerical values for truly numerical household characteristics like the construction age.
+We transformed the variable into categorical for ordinal data such as the level of insulation, or binary variables such as presence of back-up generator or on-site solar.
 We merged categorical variables based on the literature on heat and cold-related vulnerability, for example non-white versus white instead of individual racial and ethnic categories.
 We also derived new variables of interest such as poverty, which combines the number of household members with income level and thermal mass, which combines insulation level and exterior wall or roof material.

 Climate